 - you can run a weekend sale every weekend whilst you’re camping in the middle of nowhere – you don’t need to be there for people to pay you – they just need a link to your offer page

-- you can spend 10 minutes scheduling several posts to go out to Facebook and Twittethroughoutht the entire weekend promoting your weekend sale (and do this as many times as you want, whenever you want) – use a free tool like The Social Media Tool to do this
+- you can spend 10 minutes scheduling several posts to go out to Facebook and Twittethroughoutht the entire weekend promoting your weekend sale (and do this as many times as you want, whenever you want)

 - your professional checkout will enhance customer trust and lead to more sales